 The University of Illinois Chicago Police Department is dedicated to providing the best police service to all citizens.
 Employees are carefully selected and trained to provide this service to the community.
-It is the policy of this department to investigate the allegations of wrongdoing by employees in order to determine the merit and substance of the complaint.
+It is department policy to investigate allegations of wrongdoing by employees in order to determine the merit and substance of the complaint.

 Filing a Complaint - Process Heading link

 Filing a complaint against a University of Illinois Chicago Police Department employee:

 When a citizen has a complaint against a department employee (sworn or civilian), the complaint may be filed in person, directly to a department supervisor at the police department or you may use the online complaint form.
 Complaints will also be accepted in any format.

 Who is responsible for investigating complaints?

 In most cases, the employee’s immediate supervisor will conduct the preliminary investigation and forward their findings to the Office of Internal Affairs to ensure that a thorough and fair investigation is completed.
 The final disposition of each case will be reviewed by members of the department’s Command Staff.
 The Chief of Police is ultimately responsible for all disciplinary decisions of UICPD employees.

 Will the department employee know that a complaint has been made against him or her?

 The department member has the right to know the nature of the charges and the person making the allegation/complaint, if known.

 How long will the investigation take?